nmploc/Library_management/README.md

     - View borrowing records and mark books as returned when readers return them.
     - Access member information and delete members for serious violations.

-- **For Readers (Members)**:
-    - Register an account and update personal information if needed.
-    - Borrow and rate when viewing detailed book information.
-    - View borrowing history through borrowing receipts.
-    - Save and print borrowing receipts.

 ---
 ## Diagrams